Funky Carpet Tile Ideas for Your Office

 Disintegration - The aerial view of this pattern says it all.
 Carpeting squares can start in a triangle pattern as shown, or perhaps from a multicoloured check board.
 Either way, as you move into a corner, progressively smaller triangles are cut to add deeper layers to the pattern.
 Consider starting with your larger pieces in the centre of your office and allowing the pieces to fragment as you move to the outer edges.
 No matter how you go, it's sure to delight your employees - and visiting clients.

 Two Colour Muted Contrast - Just because you have two colours to work with, it doesn't mean your carpeting needs to be boring.
 Spice it up by breaking from the traditional checkerboard style.
 Use longer contrasting lines, as shown here.
-The wide space makes it easy to use such large pieces of colour, but you can always shortened it according to the size of your office.
+The wide space makes it easy to use such large pieces of colour, but you can always shorten it according to the size of your office.
 The muted colours work well together here, which helps if you're not ready for daring.

 Multi Coloured Squares - Whether you are covering an open office, or you just want to accent your reception area, carpet squares make it easy to play with dashes of colour.
 Use as many, or as few, colours as you prefer, but keep in mind that anything too vibrant matched with anything too pale may make for dizzy eyes.
 Even better is that you won't notice the unadorned black reception couch if you use this play on carpeting colours.

-As You Like It - This type of pattern breaks up the traditional flavour of the Multi Coloured Square theme above, but relies on the same basic concept.
+As You Like It - This type of pattern breaks up the traditional flavour of the Multi-Coloured Square theme above but relies on the same basic concept.
 It incorporates more than one colour, including a few accent shades.
 But, unlike other patterns, you can play with this one in whatever way you please.
 As you can see, patterns like this do not require heavy, cluttered furniture, which means you can keep the rest of your office as minimal as you like.

 A Few Special Pieces - You may not be able to afford custom carpet tiles throughout your office, but you can play with pattern by adding in a few notable pieces here and there.
 Have fun playing with stripes and even just the varying grain directions.
-When trying to create a textural effect, try to keep a neutral palate; otherwise, the nuances of the grain will be lost on viewers.
+When trying to create a textural effect, try to keep a neutral palette; otherwise, the nuances of the grain will be lost on viewers.

-Break Area Accent - By playing with colour in certain areas, such as underneath the lunch table can draw attention to the space.
+Break Area Accent - By playing with colour in certain areas, such as underneath the lunch table can draw attention to a space.
 If you are carpeting your entire office, you can achieve similar patches of colour by breaking an overall neutral colour with pattern plays where you need it most.
 You can carry this idea throughout your office, by breaking out into a bit of a colour song whenever you feel like it.

 Just a Splotch - Nothing says you can't just have a neutral coloured office carpet broken by just a few splotches of colour in random places.
 In fact, as this picture shows, there is nothing boring about it at all.
 Play with your company colours for accents, or consider working with a brighter colour that you break with neutral accent squares.